Capacitor issues galore.

 After replacing all of them the flashing red light remained solid which ended up saving a football night at her restaurant.
-We are glad Samsung used a more standard capacitor for their higher end displays.
+We are glad Samsung used a more standard capacitor for their higher-end displays.
 Yes, they were still under warranty but Samsung wanted to exchange them which would take days to accomplish.
-Days of no TV means thousands of business dollars lost to this restaurant so in their mind voiding the warranty was well worth it.
+Days of no TV mean thousands of business dollars lost to this restaurant so in their mind voiding the warranty was well worth it.
 And if it meant paying for $10 worth of caps and an hour of my time.
 Versus hundreds of dollars.
 Even better!

 A side-note we have been also fixing dells and Acers which experience similar problems.
-Mostly CapXons however there was a few power boards that were refurbished the had swollen caps and they were Rubycons.
+Mostly CapXons however there were a few power boards that were refurbished the had swollen caps and they were Rubicons.
 Which goes to show that you can even destroy the good quality caps in these things because of their amazingly poor ventilation.

 Getting capacitors is easy, you can go through mouser, or digikey, or even Ebay so long as you watch what you are buying (try not to get caps from china that do not have a brand-name behind them as they -could- be the crap tin-and-paper caps) .

 What about polymer capacitors for use on power boards?

 After looking through a lot of forums about this I’ve come to the conclusion that this is a bad idea.
 Liquid Capacitor to Polymer substitution even on a motherboard is highly experimental.
 To do so on a power board is to do so at your own risk!
-The main reason why you don’t see polymer capacitors for power boards is the voltages is much higher then being on a motherboard and it’s hard to find polymers above 16+ volts.
+The main reason why you don’t see polymer capacitors for power boards is the voltages are much higher than being on a motherboard and it’s hard to find polymers above 16+ volts.